palewire/first-python-notebook/docs/about/index.rst

 It was revised for a February 2017 hands-on training of students at Stanford's journalism school and expanded into `a six-hour class <https://www.ire.org/events-and-training/event/2702/2879/>`_ at the annual conference of the National Institute for Computer-Assisted Reporting in March 2017.

 It was expanded into its current form for `a massive open online course <https://knightcenter.utexas.edu/blog/00-18396-sign-now-our-new-online-course-data-journalism-python-data-journalists-analyzing-money>`_ offered by the Knight Center for Journalism in the Americas in May 2017.

+Since then, the course has been taught more than a dozen times in classrooms and at conferences across America and around the world.

 **************
 About the data